Laurel Wilt - a Disease Impacting Avocados

 Laurel Wilt in Avocados

 In order to manage laurel wilt, suppression of the laurel wilt (LW) pathogen (the fungus Raffaelea lauricola) and the ambrosia beetle vectors (see photo below) is necessary.
-Current recommendations and options to control ambrosia beetles and prevent of the spread of the laurel wilt pathogen among avocado trees can be found here in English or Spanish.

 Identifying Laurel Wilt

 Frequent scouting of groves is necessary to locate LW affected avocado trees.
 LW may be detected by grove owners, managers, and their staff, as well as, through periodic helicopter surveys implemented by the Avocado Administrative Committee.

 Early symptoms of LW are green wilted canopies which are particularly suspect if the symptomatic tree is located next to or near a completely desiccated, declining or dead tree.
 LW symptoms also include, brown, desiccated (dead) leaves that cling to the tree and do not drop for up to 12 months.

 Subsequent symptoms include stem and limb dieback and underneath the bark, the sapwood may have dark blueish-black streaks.
 Trunks and/or limbs may have numerous small diameter holes with sawdust tubes (toothpick-like protrusions from the bark, see photo below), and/or sawdust clinging to the bark which is evidence of ambrosia beetles activity (i.e., boring into the tree).

 If you find a tree you suspect has LW